Paulmicha/common-web-tools/docs/about/alter-extend.md

 # Alter / Extend CWT

 There a different ways to alter or extend CWT.
-They usually consist in providing your own bash files in `CWT_CUSTOM_DIR` following the conventions listed below.
+They usually consist in providing your own bash files in `PROJECT_SCRIPTS` following the conventions listed below.

 It relies on [a minimalist "autoload" pattern](https://paulmicha.github.io/common-web-tools/about/patterns.html) (see **caveats** and **ways to mitigate** in documentation).